scania-digital-design-system/sdds/components/src/patterns/side-menu/readme.md

 </li>
 --------------------------------------------

 !!
-The side menu has an active state that is displayed by adding the class sdds-item--active to the item by a method of you choice.
+The side menu has an active state that is displayed by adding the class `'sdds-item--active'` to the item by a method of you choice.

 # Side menu item with sub page options
-To use sup page options on a side menu item firstly add the class .sdds-sidebar-nav__extended and the inline svg for the chevron icon to the side menu item container.
+To use sup page options on a side menu item firstly add the class `'sdds-sidebar-nav__extended'` and the inline svg for the chevron icon to the side menu item container.
 Then at the end within the side menu item add the sub page container.
-Note that every sub page container should have a .sdds-sidebar-nav__item-title in its first item, this is to display the item title in the sub page options popup in collapsed state.
+Note that every sub page container should have a `'sdds-sidebar-nav__item-title'` in its first item, this is to display the item title in the sub page options popup in collapsed state.

 --------------------------------------------
 <li class="sdds-sidebar-nav__item sdds-sidebar-nav__extended">